Question from Jamie: My mom recently bought me my first iPhone.

 When someone who doesn’t have the technical skills required to safely access the innards of iOS is able to do so (i.e. after jailbreaking the device), there’s a strong chance that they’ll end up either causing severe issues with the device or bricking it entirely.

 While you do have the option to remove those protections by jailbreaking your phone, I strongly recommend that you not do it.
-The few advantages jailbreaking offer are far outweighed by the potential disadvantages in my humble opinion.
+In my humble opinion, the few advantages jailbreaking offer are far outweighed by the potential dangers.

 That doesn’t mean that jailbreaking is ALWAYS a bad idea.
 There are folks out there who are intimately familiar with the way iOS works on a technical level and possess the skills necessary to keep a jailbroken device safe from accidental damage and malicious apps.

 For those relatively few individuals, jailbreaking is fine.
-But for the average user it’s a really bad idea.
+But for the average user I believe it’s a really bad idea.

 I hope this helps, Jamie.
 Good luck with your new iPhone!